 Congratulations!
-You’ve finally found a home in Washington, D.C. and are ready to start a new journey.
+You’ve finally found a home in Washington, D.C.
 But did you remember to budget for closing costs?
 These costs largely depend on how much you’re paying for your home.
 Here’s how to calculate your share of the closing costs.

 When you begin your home buying journey, you likely have a certain price range in mind.
 You’ve done the math and know how much you need to put down and how much your payments will be.
 But in addition to the mortgage, taxes, and down payment, you’re also on the hook for closing costs that will make the home officially yours.